lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

     *   `source_url` (String, Nullable)
     *   `upload_date` (DateTime, Default current timestamp)
     *   `vector_ids` (JSON, Nullable): List of IDs corresponding to chunks in the vector database.
     *   `proposal_id` (Integer, Foreign Key to `Proposal.id`, Nullable): Links document to a specific proposal.
+If NULL, it might be a global document.
     *   `raw_content` (Text, Nullable): Stores the raw (or cleaned) text content of the document.
     *   **(Future)** `associated_channel_id` (String, Nullable): If a document is context for a specific channel rather than a proposal.
     *   *(Raw content might be stored here or only in the vector DB's document store if it has one.
-Content can originate from direct uploads (URL/text by admin/proposer) or from conversational input by the proposer during proposal creation or via `/add_doc`.)*
+Content can originate from direct uploads (URL/text by admin using `/add_global_doc` or proposer using `/add_doc`) or from conversational input by the proposer during proposal creation or via `/add_doc`.)*
 *   **(New) `AuthorizedChannel` Table (Conceptual for FR5.9 - could also be config-based):**
     *   `channel_id` (String, Primary Key): The Telegram channel ID.
     *   `channel_name` (String, Nullable): A human-readable name for the channel.